 The chosen methodological approach is the product of extensive literature research and a series of discussions with experts on social innovation (SI).
 The overall methodological approach is described in previous chapters.
 This section focuses on the detailed description of methods applied, assumptions made, and decisions taken regarding the analysis of the survey data.

-Almost all of the survey questions were posed to test specific hypotheses.
-While some served to test whether responses were statistically significantly different between scientific domains, others served to examine relations/correlations between different variables covered by the survey questions.
+Almost all survey questions were posed to test specific hypotheses.
+While some served to test whether responses were significantly different between scientific domains, others served to examine relations/correlations between different variables covered by the survey questions.

-In some instances, the variance of some of the variables (e.g. the similarity of age groups among the respondents) was not eligible for hypothesis testing.
-That said, the vast majority of hypotheses could be tested based on the survey results.
+Some of the variables showed too little variation for hypothesis testing (e.g. high similarity in age groups of the respondents makes the variable ineligible to base hypothesis on).
+That being said, the vast majority of hypotheses could be tested based on the survey results.

-Before the conduction ofconducting statistical tests, the distributions of the survey questions were considered to decide the appropriate hypothesis testing methods.
+Before conducting statistical tests, the distributions of the survey questions were considered to decide the appropriate hypothesis testing methods.
 The responses to the survey items were not normally distributed, thus we used non-parametric statistical tests.
-To test correlations, Spearman’s method was used as it performs better with regard to relations between variables that are less linear.
+We used Spearman correlations for testing associations between variables and … to test for differences between variables.

-For the analysis, the hypothesis testing, as well as the visualisation of results, the statistical programming language R was used, as well as the occasional Python script.
+For the analysis, the hypothesis testing, as well as the visualisation of results, the statistical programming language R was used, as well as the occasional Python scripting.

-For the model building, extensive dimension reduction process comprising Principal Feature Analysis (PFA(Lu et al., 2007)), Explanatory and Confirmatory Factor Analysis (EFA, CFA) was applied, to determine the most important aspects of SI and, moreover, create an SI-Index that categorises the examined projects in terms of their contribution to SI.
+Considering the rich number of the SI aspects, and in relation, to the wide scope of the survey questions, survey results have produced a fairly large dataset with a high number of features.
+For the model building, an extensive dimension reduction process comprising Principal Feature Analysis (PFA(Lu et al., 2007)) was applied to determine feature importance in order to eliminate the least important ones, furthermore, Explanatory and Confirmatory Factor Analysis (EFA, CFA) methods were used to represent a large number of features in a fewer number of factors.
+The representative model produced by the factor analysis process has been used as a basis to create an SI-Index that categorises the examined projects in terms of their contribution to SI.

+The final hypothesis of the study concerns with the comparison of the SI-Index created through our modelling process and the contribution to SI-Rating entered by each survey respondent for their project (for a detailed analysis of the survey question, see Section 3.4: Contribution to SI (self-assessment)).
+The ambition for the comparison is to find out if there is any significant over- or understatement regarding the self-assessed SI-Rating.

+Analysis of the survey questions

+Age/ Academic Age

+Figure 1: Distribution of age and academic age among the respondents